petrvanblokland/DesignDesignSpace/W-SK1.md

 The workshop gives insight in various sketching techniques, using pen on paper as well as digital tools.

+* What is your design process like, before you open InDesign or a font editor?
+* We will look into exercises by sketching paper, as well as connecting them to your digital tools.
+* Learn to appreciate short design cycles and mixed techniques.

 #### Example exercises

 * Sketch the pages of some future publications;